nwtnni/nwtnni.github.io/content/blog/2018-06-07-halite2-postmortem.md

 ```

 While the second implementation is a little more verbose, the benefit is that our
-usage of `planet.owner` is checked at compile time.
+usage of planet.owner is checked at compile time.
 We can't just forget to check
-for the special value anymore: `Option<ID>` is a completely different type than `ID`,
+for the special value anymore: Option\<ID\> is a completely different type than ID,
-and the compiler enforces that we handle the `None` case.
+and the compiler enforces that we handle the None case.

-### Parsing
+## Parsing

-The Halite server communicates via `stdin` and `stdout`.
+The Halite server communicates via stdin and stdout.
 The communication protocol
 was designed so parsing could be done in a streaming fashion: all variable length
 sections are preceded by a count.
 I used a trait to encode this: